agenis/citynames-clustering/README.md

 | SAVIGNAC   | 78           | DIGNA PRIGNAC SAVINIEN AVIGNON SERVIGNEY SAVIN SAVIGNE LATHAN SAVIGNY FAYE SERIGNAN JOURGNAC                      |
 | AILLEVILLE | 415          | CARDONVILLE BELLENGREVILLE JOUAVILLE GUNTZVILLER REBEUVILLE BILLEZOIS RANVILLE                                    |

-Some ofthe clusters are quite interesting, for instance all the variations around the word "FONTAINE" (which means *fountain*), but others don't make much sense, like grouping every city with "VILLE" (meaning *city*) in it.
-What could have tried testing the spatial coherence of each cluster, but we didn't at this time.
+Some of the clusters are quite interesting, for instance all the variations around the word "FONTAINE" (which means *fountain*), but others don't make much sense, like grouping every city with "VILLE" (meaning *city*) in it.
+We could also have tried testing the spatial coherence of each cluster.

 So does all this makes sense on a map?
 Let us plot 7 of the most "location-specific" groups (the others are really spread all over the country, so it's not very informative).
 The legend shows the color of each group's representative city.

 ![france](france_7groups.png)

-Some interessing conclusions: most of the country seems to have a very wide range of city names, altough some regions have strong naming specificities: Normandy, East (Alsace/Lorraine), Aquitaine..
-Corsica didn't show up on the clusters, despite very "italian-sounding" names, it might be that the pattern were too diverse
+Some interessing conclusions: most of the country seems to have a very wide range of city names, altough a couple of regions have strong naming specificities: Normandy, East (Alsace/Lorraine), Aquitaine..
+Corsica didn't show up on the clusters, despite very "italian-sounding" names, it might be that the pattern were too diverse.

 ## 5. Prediction?